Fort Granville: Siege and capture, 1756

-Possible representation of François Coulon de Villiers attacking Fort Granville.

 In 1754, the British and Iroquois had sold lands traditionally recognized as belonging to the Shawnee.
 In response, the Shawnee called on Indian allies from across the Ohio Valley.
 Delaware and Illinois warriors, along with a small group of French soldiers, joined the Shawnee in their effort to drive off the new interlopers by attacking recently established farms.

 By the summer of 1756, the local settlers only left the fort when absolutely necessary due to an increase in the number of sightings of Native Americans intent on reclaiming their land.
 The combined Native American forces had driven most settlers in the area to Fort Granville.
 Assistance for the recent settlers arrived under the command of Lieutenant Edward Armstrong (brother of Colonel John Armstrong) with a militia force to protect them during the harvest.
 Some of this militia was sent south to Tuscarora to help the settlers there.

 Around 22 July, some 60 to 70 Indian warriors, including Shawnee, Delaware, and Illinois, appeared outside the fort ready for battle, but the commanding officer declined to engage in hopes they would leave.
 The Native Americans fired at one man and wounded him but he was able to get back into the fort with no serious injury.
 A short distance from the river they killed a man named Baskins, burned his house, and took his wife and children captive.
 They also took Hugh Carrol and his family prisoners.

 On 30 July, Captain Edward Ward, commandant at Fort Granville, took all but 24 men out of the fort to protect settlers in Sherman's Valley, leaving Lieutenant Armstrong in command.
 The Native Americans estimated the number of men remaining in the fort, and on 2 August 100 warriors, along with 55 Frenchmen led by Francois Coulon de Villiers (not his brother, Louis Coulon de Villiers, as is often written incorrectly) attacked the fort.